ArmedGuy/openwatcherhub/README.md

 It is also terribly inefficient.
 It will be rewritten for maturity and only then will performance be taken into account.

 ### Currently supported
+ - /api/v1/process endpoint
- - basic evalscript, only older ecmascript support
+ - basic evalscript, only older ecmascript support (no arrow functions etc)
  - single input, band selection
  - single output to tiff only
  - only nearest resampling